Flying Boat Over Air Signpost At Karachi British India, 1937 Photo

-Karachi airport’s history goes back to the early 1920s when an aerodrome was built, it was the main airport of entry into the Indian sub-continent during India’s early aviation.
-In 1929 an Imperial Airways aircraft landed in Karachi from London marking it as the first airport in South Asia to be used by a commercial aircraft.
-During WWII Karachi airport functioned as a takeoff and landing runway for airforce planes.
-It also operated as a major maintenance and supply depot for the Allied Air Forces.
-Click on the image to enlarge the view.
+Karachi Airport’s aviation history dates back to the early 1920s, when an aerodrome was established.
+It soon became the principal aerial gateway to the Indian subcontinent during India’s early aviation.
+In 1926, an Imperial Airways aircraft landed in Karachi from London, marking it as the first airport in South Asia to be used by an international commercial flight.

 Past posts – Rural Life In India Watercolour Painting By N. Mukherjee., University Garden Bombay, 1905 Postcard., Taj Mahal Palace Hotel Bombay, Rare 1905 Advertisement., Cotton Bales At Bori Bunder Station, Old Print 1862.